AntonioReyes/feed-interview-task/README.md

 In this exercise you are tasked with writing a script that accomplish the following funcionality, feel free to include any package dependencies that are required and keep note of any references you might use like stackoverflow.

-## ETL Excercise
+## ETL Exercise
 Create a service for watching a directory for any new json files.
 For example using a node js demon.

 Behaviour:
 - When a new *ad_insights* file arrives to the directory, parce it and calculate the following:
 > - Aggregate the spend by account_id and display top 3 spending accounts.
-> - Aggregate the spend by campaign and display the top 3 spending campaign.
+> - Aggregate the spend by campaign and display the top 3 spending campaigns.
 > - Calculate the min,max and average cost per impression per spending account.
 - Output the result in json format on a new file.

 Consider how to handle corrupt files, errors, throttling and high throughput scenarios.

-## Endpoint Excercise
+## Endpoint Exercise
 Using the post_ads.json file create a GET endpoint (`GET /posts/:postId`) that can accept a post id and returns its aggregated the following insights data:

 > - The spend per outbound click, i.e. `post_total_spend / post_total_outbound_clicks`.
 See [Example Response](#example-response).